mnot/I-D/best/draft.md

 ## Lists {#list}

-The List data type (type=0x1) has a payload consisting of one or more members.
+The List data type (type=0x1) has a payload consisting of a stream of Binary Structured Types representing zero or more members.

 ~~~
 --+--------+--------+---------